convox/rack/README.md

 ## Userdata

-The AMIs produced by this tool will userdata like the following to boot:
+The AMIs produced by this tool will need userdata like the following to boot:

     {
       "process": "name-of-fig-process",